 Flat screen TVs enjoyed a surge in popularity in the early 2000s with the most popular display size of 32-inches (87cm).
 The model of choice became 42-inches (107cm) within a couple of years and remained so until the 55-inch (140cm) TV toppled the 42-inch model last year as the new standard size for the average lounge room.
 This year, 65-inch models are predicted to be the volume seller.

 UHD (also called 4K) and the appearance of OLED screens adds even more quality to the mix, with more accurate blacks and HDR for more detail in darker scenes providing an incentive for some consumers to look for an upgrade.
 This is why we test how other resolutions such as SD and HD perform on the latest UHD (4K) TVs.

 Thankfully most of the Australian networks have finally moved over to HD broadcasting for their primary channels.
 This move, as well as the increase in high definition (HD) and even 4K content on online subscription services such as Netflix, Stan and Foxtel, has forced an adjustment to the CHOICE TV test weightings to better reflect the type of TV you are more likely to watch.

-- While commenting on 4K content, we started to assess 4K content and will be including it in our overall scoring during 2019 as we feel 4K has become relevant enough to more people as content becomes available on multiple platforms.
+- We are now assessing 4K content and will be including it in our overall scoring during 2019 as we feel 4K has become relevant enough to more people as content becomes available on multiple platforms.
 While it only makes up 5% of our overall score, this may increase as the amount of 4K content available to Australians improves.